Use the tags screen to manage your tags. Use these tags in conjunction with load rules to determine when a tag should

 Use the following steps to delete a tag:

-After you edit, delete, or deactivate a tag, the Save/Publish button displays orange to indicate that you have unsaved changes in the profile.
+After you edit, delete, or disable a tag, the Save/Publish button displays orange to indicate that you have unsaved changes in the profile.

 Use the following steps to view the history of a tag:

 The following sections describe publish locations and details about publish location settings.

 There are three (3) publish locations available for every tag:

 If you select No for any publish locations, the tag will not be published to that location.
 For example, if you select No for Publish to Prod, the tag will not be pushed to your live site even if you select Prod as a publish target from the Save dialog.
 This setting helps to prevent the accidental release of tags before they are ready.

 If your tags are inexplicably not loading on a page where you expect them and you have verified the load rule logic, the Publish Location settings are the first place to check.

 The advanced settings are specific configurations for each tag instance.
 Changing the advanced settings of one (1) tag will not affect other tags.
 It is important to have a good understanding of the utag.js order of operations before adjusting these settings.